 Why Should Individuals Use Waterless Composting Toilets in Their Homes?

-There are many different types of composting toilet.
-A waterless toilet, often known as “dry sanitation” or “dry flush” systems, are toilets that do not utilize water to process or transport human waste.
+There are many different types of composting toilets.
+A waterless toilet, often known as “dry sanitation” or “dry flush” systems, is toilets that do not utilize water to process or transport human waste.

 Toilets that don’t flush with water have far less of an environmental footprint than water-efficient toilets and wastewater disposal systems!

 If you care about the environment, a waterless toilet can help you conserve a vital resource in your house while also protecting the Planet from any more needless human-caused harm.

 Bill and Melinda Gates were so impressed by this design when it caught their attention that they awarded a whopping $710,000 for its development.

 The most common type of waterless toilet is composting toilet, however, there are many models to choose from.

 Because of its simplicity and compactness, this is a self-contained and portable type that uses a urine separating system, making it excellent for houses.